 Eating and drinking well is a vital part of Italian life, and Sorrento is no exception.
 The fertile volcanic soil in this part of Italy means delicious local produce like olives, tomatoes, peaches, cherries and oranges.
 If you want to pick up some of the freshest produce, head to the street market on Via San Renato, which is open on Tuesdays from 8am–2pm.

-Sorrento’s local ingredients are used to create simple, tasty dishes like caprese salad with ripe tomatoes, basil and buffalo mozzarella, Neapolitan-style wafer-thin pizzas, spaghetti vongole with clams, and Delizia al Limone – cream-covered lemon cakes.
+Sorrento’s local ingredients are used to create simple, tasty dishes like caprese salad, spaghetti vongole with clams, Gnocchi alla Sorrentina baked in tomato and mozzarella sauce, and Delizia al Limone cream-covered lemon cakes.
 And if you want to learn to make your own Sorrentine meal, you can take a local cookery class.*

-Our favourite places to eat in Sorrento were L’Antica Trattoria for sophisticated regional dishes, Inn Bufalito for fantastic mozzarella and Cafè Latino for its great wine list and candlelit garden of lemon trees.
-And don’t forget ice cream – Gelateria Davide is the best around, with fresh flavours made every day and classes to make your own.
+Our favourite places to eat in Sorrento were Benvenuti in Casa for sophisticated regional dishes, Inn Bufalito for fantastic mozzarella and ‘O Parrucchiano La Favorita for its gorgeous setting along the lemon trees.
+And don’t forget ice cream – Gelateria Davide is the best around, with fresh flavours made daily and classes to make your own.

 Lemons are big business in Sorrento, with the town surrounded by lemon groves.
-There’s even a local variety of giant lemon the size of a grapefruit.
+There’s even a giant local variety the size of a grapefruit.
 Sorrento’s lemons are made into soaps and bath oils, but their most famous use is in limoncello liqueur.
-Limoncello is made by soaking lemon peel in alcohol and it’s usually served chilled as a digestif after dinner.
+Limoncello is made by soaking lemon peel in alcohol and is usually served chilled as a digestif after dinner.

 Take a day trip

-The Bay of Naples has so much to see, and Sorrento’s prime location right in the middle of it all make it a great place to get out and explore the region on day trips.
-To the north are the archaeological sites at the buried Roman cities of Pompeii* and Herculaneum*, or you can climb up to the crater of Mount Vesuvius – the volcano which destroyed them.
+The Bay of Naples has so much to see, and Sorrento’s prime location right in the middle of it make it a great place to get out and explore the region on day trips.
+To the north are the archaeological sites at the buried Roman cities of Pompeii* and Herculaneum.* Or you can climb up to the crater of Mount Vesuvius – the volcano which destroyed them.

 When to visit Sorrento